All social media 6 min read

 Logo

 Select your logo for your profile picture.
+For new brands without a polished headshot or mascot, an AI avatar generator can produce a crisp, consistent profile image in minutes.
 As with Facebook business pages, also for a business profile on Instagram it is advisable to have your logo as your profile picture and naturally in good quality.

 Name